A direct controlled-phase gate between microwave photons: Drive-induced decoherence

-We attribute the degradation of the oscillator dephasing time to two different causes.
-First, dressed dephasing~\cite{zhang2019engineering} due to the elevated ancilla temperature in the Floquet basis.
-This dephasing is only affected by the drive-coupler detuning ($\sim$\,280\,MHz), and hence is insensitive to $\Delta\,\mathord{\sim}$\,6\,MHz, producing a flat photon-shot noise~\cite{kim2025ultracoherent}.
-Second, the interplay between the enhanced oscillator decay rates and the direct cross-Kerr coupling between the oscillators inducing a cross-Kerr dependent dephasing.
+We further attribute the degradation of the oscillator dephasing time to two distinct mechanisms.
+First, dressed dephasing~\cite{zhang2019engineering}, arising from an elevated ancilla temperature in the Floquet basis.
+This contribution depends primarily on the drive-coupler detuning ($\mathord{\sim}$\,280\,MHz) and is therefore insensitive to the interaction detuning ($\Delta\,\mathord{\sim}$\,6\,MHz), resulting in a nearly flat photon-shot noise spectrum~\cite{kim2025ultracoherent}.
+Second, the interplay between the enhanced oscillator decay rates and the direct cross-Kerr coupling between the oscillators leads to an additional, cross-Kerr dependent dephasing channel.

-\subsection{Driven Coupler Decoherence}
+\subsection{Driven coupler decoherence}

-The decay observed in the coherent exchange experiment — where the populations of Alice, Bob, and the coupler are recorded as a function of drive duration under the interaction $g_{ab}\,a^{\dagger}bq \mathord{+} \text{h.c.}$- cannot be explained using the free-evolution dephasing time extracted from Ramsey measurements.
-Simulations incorporating the dephasing time $T_\phi$ extracted from the coupler Ramsey experiments predict a significantly faster decay of the exchange oscillations than is experimentally observed.
-This discrepancy therefore indicates that the relevant coherence properties during the exchange process differ from those inferred from standard Ramsey measurements.

-It is well established that under continuous driving, the effective coherence times of a superconducting qubit or cavity are modified relative to their free-evolution values~\cite{fei2013rotating, ithier2005decoherence}.
-Consequently, the coherent exchange dynamics must be described in terms of effective driven decay processes.

-We model the dynamics within the subspace $\{|1\rangle|0\rangle|g\rangle, |0\rangle|1\rangle|e\rangle\}$ by including both population leakage and dephasing processes.
-Here, $\kappa_{\phi}$ denotes the effective dephasing rate within the exchange subspace, while $\kappa_1$ characterizes population leakage out of it.
-To extract both rates, we fit the measured population of the coupler during the coherent exchange interaction to the expression~\cite{lu2023high}: